 Are you considering building a fence in Houston?
 Then the first step is to familiarize yourself with city regulations before you start your project.
 Rules about fence construction exist at each level of government.
 State laws may govern fence permits, city code may cover zoning, and you may even have applicable homeowners association, or HOA, rules for your specific neighborhood.

 Understanding the local regulations for fence height is essential when planning your property's boundaries.
-This section provides an overview of the maximum fence heights allowed in different areas of Houston, including front yards and backyards, helping you navigate the guidelines and make informed decisions for your fencing project.
+Here's an overview of the maximum fence heights allowed in different areas of Houston.

 Fences in front yards must get approval from the Houston Planning and Development Department.
-Keep in mind that even if you get approval from the city, front yard fences may not be allowed in home owners association, or HOA, developments.
+Keep in mind that even if you get approval from the city, front yard fences may not be allowed in homeowners association developments.
 That's because the HOA makes its own rules for properties in the development that owners agree to when buying a home there.

 As far as fence height for your front yard fence, the Houston Planning Department recommends a height of between three and three and a half feet tall.
 Most cities have similar height restrictions for front yard fences of around three feet.